Thr0in/kOS-simpleJson/README.md

 ### PARSE

 Parses a JSON string into a kOS structure.
+Throws if the JSON is invalid.

 ```kerboscript
 // Parse JSON object